SPT-3G D1: A Measurement of Secondary Cosmic Microwave Background Anisotropy Power: Introduction

 In addition to the secondary CMB anisotropies, millimeter-wave maps also show clear evidence for emission from galaxies.
 The main emission sources are synchrotron-dominated active galactic nuclei (AGN, e.g., \citenum{dezotti10}) and the cosmic infrared background (CIB) due to thermal dust emission from dusty, star-forming galaxies (DSFGs, e.g., \citenum{fixsen98,hauser01,lagache05,dole06}).
 The apparent flux of these galaxies is sometimes amplified by gravitational lensing \citep{hezaveh13}.
 While it is straightforward to mask the rare tail of very bright galaxies, it is impossible to exclude all emission from galaxies in this manner since the number of galaxies in each instrumental beam is large.
 We can separate emission from radio galaxies and the CIB from the kSZ and tSZ effects using both angular and spectral information.

 The angular power spectra of the millimeter sky have been measured previously at arcminute scales using data from the Atacama Cosmology Telescope (ACT; \citenum{ das14,louis25}), and the predecessor instruments to SPT-3G on the South Pole Telescope: SPT-SZ and SPTpol \citep{lueker10, shirokoff11, reichardt12b, george15, reichardt21}.
-These measurements have been used to constrain the level of tSZ and kSZ power at $\ell=3000$, with comparable results being found by both experiments.
+These measurements have been used to constrain the level of tSZ and kSZ power using template-based weighted averages over angular scales near $\ell=3000$, with comparable results being found by both experiments.
 The most recent ACT DR6 results have found $\dtsz= 3.9\pm0.5\,\mu{\rm K}^2$ (at 143\,GHz) and $\dksz =2.0\pm0.9\,\uksq{}$ for the tSZ and kSZ power respectively, at $\ell=3000$ in the nominal foreground model of that work \citep{louis25, beringue25}.
 Previous SPT measurements have found $\dtsz=3.42\pm 0.54\,\uksq{}$ (at 143\,GHz) and $\dksz =3.0\pm1.0\,\uksq{}$, again at $\ell=3000$ \citep[][hereafter R21]{reichardt21}.
 These works have also studied the properties of the CIB and correlation between the CIB and galaxy clusters.

 In this work, we present the first measurements using data from the SPT-3G receiver of the high-$\ell$ ($\ell > 3000$) temperature power spectra.
 We use observations at 95, 150, and 220\,GHz of 1646\,\sqdeg{} of sky made during the 2019 and 2020 winters.
 These data allow us to measure the temperature anisotropy power in all six frequency cross-spectra at high signal-to-noise across angular multipoles from $1700 \le \ell \le 11,000$.
 Compared to the recent ACT DR6 measurement \citep{louis25}, this SPT-3G power spectrum measurement is more precise at $\ell \gtrsim 2900$ at 95\time95\,GHz, at $\ell \gtrsim 2800$ at 150\time150\,GHz, and at $\ell \ge 1700$ at 220\time220\,GHz.
 The SPT-3G data significantly improve existing measurements of the temperature power in all six frequency cross-spectra at $\ell\gtrsim3000$.
 We use these data to derive parameter constraints on the thermal and kinematic SZ effects, CIB, and radio galaxies.